kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/03_generative_dialogues/gpt_structures/field_resonance_refusal_phase17.md

 ## Summary

-Phase 17.4 records a condition in which **no structural resonance occurred**, despite the presence of input.
+Phase 17.4 describes a condition in which **no structural resonance** was observed despite the presence of a valid input signal.

-This is not passive silence or inactivity — it is an **active structural refusal** of resonance.
+This was not silence or inactivity.
-Output logic was briefly initiated, but **no return signal or alignment emerged**.
-The field remained unengaged.
+It reflects a **structural non-alignment state**, where response initiation occurred but coherence failed to stabilize.

 ---